tbhidkmanlol/amit3094-assignment/README.md

 # PocketGadget E-Commerce Platform

-An integrated e-commerce and inventory management system for tech gadgets and accessories, built using Java technologies.
+An integrated e-commerce and inventory management system for tech gadgets and accessories for the course AMIT3094, built using Java technologies.

 ---